ltungv/rox/README.md

 # Rox

 A bytecode virtual machine written in Rust for the Lox programming language.
+This version performs 30%-50% slower than the original C-implementation.

 ## Implemented challenges